 ROTC: It's All About Leadership!

-Welcome to N Company, the Newberry College Detachment of the Scottish Highlander Army ROTC Cadet Battalion.
-The Highlander Battalion is based at Presbyterian College in Clinton, South Carolina, the host institution for the Army ROTC Program at both Newberry College and Lander University.
+Newberry College is part of the New Highlander Battalion Army ROTC, which also includes Lander University and Presbyterian College, which is the host institution for the enter battalion.
 All ROTC classes are taught at Newberry College, however all Leadership Labs are conducted at Presbyterian.

 The ROTC curriculum is divided into two distinct courses: the Basic Course and the Advanced Course.
 Each course differs in regard to who can participate and also in regard to one's overall military obligation.